mslusarz/csv-nix-tools/doc/csv-netstat.1.md

 :   use a longer listing format (can be used up to 3 times)

 -M, --merge
-:   XXX
+:   merge output with a CSV stream in table form from standard input

 -N, --table-name *NAME*
-:   XXX
+:   produce output as table *NAME*

 -r, --resolve
-:   XXX
+:   resolve IPs and ports

 -s, --show
 :   print output in table format